2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

-State-level statistics on ED treat-and-release visits are from the HCUP State Emergency Department Databases (SEDD).
+State-level statistics on ED treat-and-release visits are from the HCUP State Emergency Department Databases (SEDD) and quarterly data if available.
 The SEDD are limited to patients treated in community hospital-owned EDs in the State.

 We adjust the ED visit counts for hospital-owned EDs that are missing from the SEDD.
 Across all States, the SEDD are missing about 5 percent of EDs and about 2 percent of ED visits.
 Data from the following data sources are used to weight for missing information: the American Hospital Association (AHA) Survey of Hospitals and the Trauma Information Exchange Program (TIEP) database, a national inventory of trauma centers in the United States collected by the American Trauma Society.
 Weighting for missing EDs uses the following information to define strata within the State: